top of page

 About the Book

-In this book, we discuss the main challenges and pitfalls encountered when building NLP solutions.
+I wrote this book to support both early career professionals (or students) as well as leaders who are either leading or collaborating with technical teams.
+In the book, we discuss the main challenges and pitfalls encountered when building NLP and AI solutions.
 We also outline how technical choices interact with (and are impacted by) data, tools, the business goals, and integration between human experts and the artificial intelligence (AI) solution.
-The best practices we cover here do not depend on cutting-edge modeling algorithms or the architectural flavor of the month.
-We provide practical advice for NLP solutions that are adaptable to the solution’s specific technical building blocks.

 bookcover.jpg